O modelo de comissão na Polônia

 AND "CAPSTONE" PROJECTS

-Students were undertaking Capstone projects in teams, such as:
+Students at SAN were undertaking Capstone projects in teams, such as:

 Moose, Italy: increase e-commerce and build the company brand image